1. Home

 • Advise on any work that needs to be carried out

-If you need to remove a floor or sink to get at the pipes, your insurance company might pay only for things that are deemed necessary.
+If you need to remove a floor or sink to get at the pipes, your insurance company might only pay for things that are deemed necessary.

 For example, let’s say you have a sink removed in your kitchen, but the tradesperson also took out some kitchen cupboards.
+Your insurance company might not pay for the cost of having new cupboards put back in.

 Share this article